Special requirements

 or special requirements

-Cambridge Assessment English has a number of ways to help people taking the exams who need special arrangements due to temporary or long-term difficulties or conditions.
+Cambridge English has a number of ways to help people taking the exams who need special arrangements due to temporary or long-term difficulties or conditions.
 For example, special arrangements might be available for a candidate with a broken arm, or a long-term illness, or a specific learning difficulty.
 Please get in touch with us and we will advise you.

 Specific advice is available below for: